 There isn't much you can do regarding latency caused by distance as you are constrained by the type of cable and distance.
 The only option is to utilize a data center closest to your location.
 When planning your network architecture keep in consideration that every time your data passes through a device, it causes a slight delay as the device decides where to send the packet of data.
 Additional delays can be caused by firewalls and servers as they receive the request, process, and send a response.
 Those small delays can add up to a very noticeable and frustrating delay.

 Our talented network team is always working to improve the OVHcloud® network and increase the speeds at which your data can travel.
 To build trust with customers we provide a "Looking Glass" to our network.
 This site allows you to:

 - Traceroute any destination IPv4 and IPv6 address

-- Show route for any destination IPv4 and IPv6 address and details
+- Show the route for any destination IPv4 and IPv6 address and details

-- Show route for any destination IPv4 and IPv6 address using a graph
+- Show the route for any destination IPv4 and IPv6 address using a graph

-If you notice latency issues, please send the following data or screen shots to out CST team via the “Need Help” dropdown in your OVHcloud manager.
+If you notice latency issues, please send the following data or screenshots to our CST team via the "Need Help" dropdown in your OVHcloud manager.

 Reporting the Issues:

 - Has there been any recent changes?

 At OVHcloud, we suggest using some of the tools listed below to help collect the data needed to allow our network team to dig in and address the issue.